-A visual comparison suggests that the temperature reconstructions show slightly more centennial to multi-centennial variability over the full period with stronger long-15 term trends, while model results indicate a stronger recent warming compared to some of the reconstructions (Sect.
-4.1).
+A visual comparison suggests that the temperature reconstructions show slightly more centennial to multi-centennial variability over the full period with stronger long-term trends, while model results indicate a stronger recent warming compared to some of the reconstructions (Sect.
+3.1).
 Comparison of the series spectra (Sect.
-4.2) reveals marked differences between regions in how well the simulations agree with the reconstructions.
-The best overall agreement is seen for the Arctic, where the model spectra mostly lie within a 95% confidence interval for the reconstruction spectrum.
-For all
+3.2) reveals marked differences between regions in how well the simulations agree with the reconstructions.
+The best overall agreement is seen for the Arctic, where the model spectra mostly lie within a 95 % confidence interval for the reconstruction spectrum.
+For all other regions, the model spectra often lie outside the confidence interval for some frequency ranges.
+The mismatch is most pronounced for South America, but there are other examples with both lower and higher variance at different frequencies in model results compared to reconstructions.

-- other regions, the model spectra often lie outside the confidence interval for some frequency ranges.
-The mismatch is most pronounced for South America, but there are other examples with both underestimation and overestimation of variance at different frequencies.
 The disagreements can have various origins, in either reconstructions or simulations or both.
-For instance, the total variance of reconstructions is dependent on - how they were calibrated to instrumental observations (e.g., Kutzbach et al., 2011) but the shape and slopes of their spectra are determined by spectra of both the true climate and the non-climatic proxy-data noise and by the signal-to-noise ratio (Moberg et al., 2008).
-Some studies have suggested that reconstruction methodologies may alone underestimate low-frequency variability, in addition to any frequency biases inherent to the proxy data (e.g., Smerdon et al., 2010, 2015; Esper et al., 2012).
+For instance, the total variance of reconstructions is dependent on how they were calibrated to instrumental observations (e.g. Kutzbach et al., 2011), but the shape and slopes of their spectra are determined by spectra of both the true climate and the nonclimatic proxy-data noise and by the signal-to-noise ratio (Moberg et al., 2008).
+Some studies have suggested that reconstruction methodologies may alone underestimate lowfrequency variability, in addition to any frequency biases inherent to the proxy data (e.g. Smerdon et al., 2010; Esper et al., 2012; Smerdon et al., 2015a).
 The amplitude of the reconstructed past forcing changes, which affect the model spectra, is still uncertain (Schmidt et al., 2011, 2012).
-The modelled transient climate response and the amplitude of internal variability at regional scale vary considerably and thus deficiencies in applied forcings or internal model physics can lead to errors in the modelled spectra.
-Nevertheless, no major, systematic model underestimation of low frequency variability can be deduced at continental scale from the analyses performed herein, in contrast to some recent studies devoted to the ocean surface temperature (Laepple and Huybers, 2014a, b).
+The modelled transient climate response and the amplitude of internal variability at the regional scale vary considerably and thus deficiencies in applied forcings or internal model physics can lead to errors in the modelled spectra.
+Nevertheless, no major, systematic model underestimation of low-frequency variability can be deduced at the continental scale from the analyses performed herein, in contrast to some recent studies devoted to the ocean surface temperature (Laepple and Huybers, 2014a, b).

-7.2 Are the cross regional relations of temperature variations similar in reconstructions and models?
+6.2 Are the cross-regional relations of temperature variations similar in reconstructions and models?

-Discrepancies in the interregional relations between reconstructions and model results are clearer than for each individual region.
-While the strong correlations between the temperature variations in regions from the Northern Hemisphere in model simula-
+Discrepancies in the inter-regional relations between reconstructions and model results are clearer than for each individual region.
+While the strong correlations between the temperature variations in regions from the Northern Hemisphere in model simulations have some similarities to the ones in the reconstructions (Sect.
+4.1), the correlation between the hemispheres and between the Southern Hemisphere regions are much stronger in models than in reconstructions, as previously reported by Neukom et al. (2014) at hemispheric scale.

-- tions have some similarities to the ones in the reconstructions (Sect.
-5.1), the correlation between the hemispheres and between the Southern Hemisphere regions are much stronger in models than in reconstructions, as previously reported by Neukom et al. (2014) at hemispheric scale.
-This result is robust as it is also reflected in the larger variance explained by the first EOF mode in models than in the temperature re- - 20 constructions (Sect.
-5.2) and this is valid for most of the past millennium (Sect.
-5.3).
-These differences may be due to a stronger response to forcings in the models, to unrealistic internal variability in the models, or to non-climatic noise in the proxies, as discussed in more detail below.
+This result is robust as it is also reflected in the larger variance explained by the first EOF mode in models than in the temperature reconstructions (Sect.
+4.2), and this is valid for most of the past millennium (Sect.
+4.3).
+These differences may be due to a stronger response to forcings in the models, to unrealistic internal variability in the models, or to non-climatic noise in the proxies or due to a combination of these factors, as discussed in more detail below.
 Additionally, there are large differences between the various models in the Southern Hemisphere.
-For instance Antarctic temperature is - strongly related to other regional temperatures in some simulations and not in others, suggesting that specific model dynamics may account for some of the discrepancies with the reconstructions.
+For instance, Antarctic temperature is strongly related to other regional temperatures in some simulations and not in others, suggesting that specific model dynamics may account for some of the discrepancies with the reconstructions.

-7.3 Can the signal of the response to external forcing be detected on continental scale and, if so, how large are these signals?
+6.3 Can the signal of the response to external forcing be detected on continental scale and, if so, how large are these signals?